baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 - Station (will be dropped once data sets are complete)
 - Date (for use in merging data sets)
-- Tmax
+- Tmax: Daily maximum temperature in Fahrenheit
-- Tmin
+- Tmin: Daily minimum temperature in Fahrenheit
-- Tavg
+- Tavg: Daily average temperature in Fahrenheit
-- Depart
+- Depart: Departure from normal temperature in Fahrenheit
 - Heat
 - Cool
-- Sunrise
+- Sunrise: Calculated time of sunrise CST
-- Sunset
+- Sunset: Calculated sunset CST
 - PrecipTotal

-** Weather Stations **
+**Weather Stations**

 There are two weather stations which contributed to the weather data.
 There are several options for handling this and I have chosen to handle it in the following manner.

 1. Train models considering each station separately
-2. Train a model with blended station data (mean or median values TBD)
+2. Train a model with blended (mean) station data

 Another option is to calculate which station is nearest each trap and use that data however geographical proximity to the station does not necessarily mean that stations reading is more accurate than another, given that neither station is significantly distant from any trap and that local terrain and geographical features may have such an impact as to render distance less relevant.
-This strategy was abandoned in favor of the more straight forward strategies listed above.
+Were this strategy to be employed the Haversine formula would be used since it accounts for the curvature of the earth.

 ##### Selected Weather Related Literature